Crypto Lending vs Staking: Which Earns More in 2026?

 How Crypto Lending Works

-• Non-custodial — You maintain control of your assets through your wallet (though they are held by the smart contract while deposited).
+- You maintain custody through your wallet (though assets are locked in the protocol while deposited)

 Centralized Lending